 - ransactions appearing on your bank statements that you don’t recognise

 - New accounts appearing on your credit report that you didn’t apply for

 I recently lost some documents containing personal details.
 What steps can I take to protect myself from identity theft?

-- When you request the 'Protective Registration' service, a warning 'flag' marked Protective Registration will then be placed on the CIFAS National Fraud Database against your name and personal details.
-Following this you can be sure that checks are being made in order to stop you from becoming a victim of identity fraud.
+- When you request the Protective Registration service, a warning flag marked Protective Registration will then be placed on the CIFAS National Fraud Database against your name and personal details.
+After this, you can be sure that extra checks will be made to stop you from becoming a victim of identity fraud